sketchfab/c4d-plugin/README.md

 First download the **sketchfab-x-y-z.zip** file attached to the [latest release](https://github.com/sketchfab/c4d-plugin/releases/latest) according to your O.S., and extract its content into a directory.

-**Note**: It is recommended to rename the directory into "Sketchfab", as this will allow the plugin to be displayed under the name "Sketchfab" instead of "sketchfab-win-1.2.0" for instance.
+**Note**: Make sure to remove any previous installation of Sketchfab plugins.
+It is also recommended to rename the directory into "Sketchfab", as this will allow the plugin to be displayed under the name "Sketchfab" instead of "sketchfab-win-1.3.0" for instance.

-To install the plugin, you should copy the newly extracted directory into one of the folders below (you can also find the **plugins** folder by using the **Open Preferences Folder** in the **Edit -> Preferences** menu).
+To install the plugin, you should copy the newly extracted directory into an adequate directory, before restarting Cinema4D (you will find more information about plugin installation on the [dedicated page of Maxon FAQ](https://support.maxon.net/kb/faq.php?id=52)).

-#### Maxon Installation directory (RECOMMENDED)
+#### User Preferences directory

-*You might need admin rights to write in /Applications or C:/Program Files*

-* Windows: C:\Program Files\MAXON\CINEMA 4D R20\plugins
-* OS X:    /Applications/MAXON/CINEMA 4D R20/plugins
+You can find your user preferences directory through the **Open Preferences Folder** in the **Edit -> Preferences** menu.
+From there, just copy the downloaded directory into the **plugins** folder (you might need to create it if it does not exist).

-#### User preferences directory
+#### Custom directory

-* /Users/UserName/Library/Preferences/MAXON/CINEMA 4D R20/plugins
+You can also install the plugin in a custom location.
+To do so, add the path containing the newly extracted directory to the search paths in the **Edit -> Preferences -> Plugins** menu.

-Upon restrting Cinema 4D, the Sketchfab plugin should be available under the "plugins" menu:
+Upon restarting Cinema 4D, the Sketchfab plugin should be available under the "Plugins" (R20) or "Extensions" (R21) menu:

 ![menu](https://user-images.githubusercontent.com/52042414/65263442-f9e2ed80-db0c-11e9-96ba-76e7edab1c1d.png)